 Contact Added

 The CAB Server SHALL detect the addition of a CAB User to another CAB User’s AB, once the added contact is marked as CAB User in the <contact-type> element in the AB Document.
-The interdomain conveyance of CAB User addition to other CAB User’s Address Book is achieved though SIP MESSAGE method as described in the following sub clause.
+The interdomain conveyance of CAB User addition to other CAB User’s Address Book is achieved though SIP MESSAGE method as described in the following sub-clause.

 Originating Side